 The Capsule-Less Record Method

 Another, more affordable, way of measuring the self-noise of an active microphone is to record it without its capsule.

 This way, we only send the self-noise of the electronics, even if there is sound in the exterior environment.

-This is not the best way to measure self-noise since the microphone isn’t complete.
+The capsule-less record method is not the best way to measure self-noise since the microphone isn't complete.
 It often yields lower self-noise values for the microphone specifications sheet.

 What Is A Good Self-Noise Spec For A Microphone?

 So what kind of self-noise rating should we be looking for in a microphone?
 Let's look at the outer limits here:

 - 25 dBA and above is practically unusable in professional studio settings